 - Grid-Tie Inverter – affordable, low equipment and installation cost, virtual battery

 - Micro-Inverter – located on the back of solar panels, expensive, efficient

 - Power Meter – can go to two directions (grid to house and vice versa, requires consultation with local utility companies before installing.

-- Off-grid solar system – used as an alternative for a grid-tied system because they require battery storage and backup generator.
-Cheaper compared to other power lines and is self-sufficient.
-The requirements of this solar system are solar charge controllers, battery bank, and an off-grid inverter.
+Off-grid solar system – An off-grid solar system in the Philippines is used as an alternative for a grid-tied system because they require battery storage and a backup generator.
+It is cheaper compared to other power lines and is self-sufficient.
+The installation requirements of this solar system are solar charge controllers, battery bank, and an off-grid inverter.

-- Hybrid solar systems – the last type of solar system might be considered as the best, combining the other types of solar systems creating a guaranteed efficient solar system.
+- Hybrid solar systems – The hybrid solar system is the last type of solar system in the Philippines.
+It might also be considered the best, as it combies the other types of solar systems, creating a guaranteed efficient solar system.
 To add to this, it is much cheaper than the previous two.
-Charge controller, battery bank, battery-based grid-tie inverter, and a power meter are needed for hybrid solar systems.
+A charge controller, battery bank, battery-based grid-tie inverter, and a power meter are needed for hybrid solar systems.

 Now that you know about the general and vital information about the Philippine solar system panels, you know have the choice to contribute to the environment by installing one in your homes or businesses!